-Il Duomo (designed and built by Filippo Brunelleschi
+Il Duomo (designed and built by Filippo Brunelleschi in 1436) photo by McPig, courtesy of Flickr creative commons. |

 Equestrian statue of Ferdinando dei Medici (constructed